Australian Resume Format: Best Practices & Examples

 How do I write a resume with no work experience in Australia?

-When you write a resume without experience, you can focus on other areas such as educational credentials, volunteer roles or relevant extracurricular activities.
+When writing a resume without experience, you can focus on other areas such as educational credentials, volunteer roles, or relevant extracurricular activities.

-Emphasize any transferable skills that are applicable to the role you are applying for, such as leadership and communication skills developed through volunteer work.
+Emphasize any transferable skills that are relevant to the role you are applying for, such as leadership and communication skills developed through volunteer work.

-If you have work experience in the United States but not in Australia, you should absolutely include it on your resume.
-Remember to tailor your work history section to the job to stand out from the competition.
+If you have work experience in the United States but not in Australia, you should include it on your resume.
+Remember to tailor your work history section to the job to stand out.

 How we reviewed this article